Murder accused found hiding in house near CM's residence | Politics

 - India

-An RSS activist, accused of the recent murder of a ruling CPI(M) worker, was found hiding in the locked house of a non-resident Keralite (NRK), located near Chief Minister Pinarayi Vijayan's residence in this north Kerala district.
+A Rashtria Swayamsevak Sangh (RSS) activist, accused in the murder of a ruling CPI(M) worker has been arrested after he was found hiding in the locked house of a non-resident Keralite (NRK) located near Chief Minister Pinarayi Vijayan's residence in this north Kerala district.

-Police on Friday arrested Nijildas (38), a prime accused in the killing of CPI(M) activist Punnol Haridasan, from the house owned by one Prashanth, reportedly a former CPI(M) sympathizer, who has been working in the Gulf for some time.
+Police on Friday arrested Nijildas (38), the prime accused in the killing of CPI(M) activist Punnol Haridasan, from the house owned by one Prashanth, who has been working in the Gulf for some time.
+He is reportedly a former CPI(M) sympathiser.

 Reshma was staying in another house near Andaloorkavu since her husband went abroad and the house in Pinarayi was kept locked.

-According to police sources, Nijildas had been absconding since Haridas was hacked to death allegedly by RSS workers in February.
+According to police sources, Nijildas had been absconding since Haridasan was hacked to death allegedly by RSS workers in February.

 He was staying in several places since then and requested Reshma to arrange a place for hiding, they said adding that the accused was suspected to have been staying in Pinarayi since April 17.